rrweb-io/rrweb/docs/recipes/assets.md

 ## Inline Images (Deprecated)

 The `inlineImages` configuration option is deprecated and should not be used anymore.
 It has some issues, namely rewriting events that are already emitted which might make you miss the inlined image if the event has already been sent to the server.
-Instead, use the `assetCapture` option to configure asset capture.
+Instead, use the `captureAssets` option to configure asset capture.

 ## Asset Capture Configuration

-The `assetCapture` configuration option allows you to customize the asset capture process.
+The `captureAssets` configuration option allows you to customize the asset capture process.
 It is an object with the following properties:

 - `objectURLs` (default: `true`): This property specifies whether to capture same-origin `blob:` assets using object URLs.
 Object URLs are created using the `URL.createObjectURL()` method.
 Setting `objectURLs` to `true` enables the capture of object URLs.